Slamy/Wiki_MiSTer/Setup-Guide.md

 [MiSTer Updater script](https://github.com/MiSTer-devel/Updater_script_MiSTer)
 to get an up to date MiSTer installation.

+You can optionally provide custom WiFi and Samba configuration which Mr. Fusion will install alongside the basic MiSTer setup.

 ## Requirements

 - A Micro SD card of minimum 2 GB, for example the one that came with your